ParallelMaths/parallel/pages/8-23-colour-code-challenge.md

 ^^^

 ^^^ hint id=4
-2 is yellow, 4 is doubly orange, 8 is triply orange.
+2 is orange, 4 is doubly orange, 8 is triply orange.
 Can you figure out why?
 ^^^

 ^^^ hint id=5
-2 is yellow, 3 is green and 6 is orange and green.
+2 is orange, 3 is green and 6 is orange and green.
 Why?
 ^^^

 <input solution="19"/>